konnectors/digitick/CONTRIBUTING.md

 - What did you try, step by step?
 - What did you expect?
 - What did happen instead?
-- What is the version of the Cozy Konnector?
+- What is the version of the Cozy Connector?

 Pull Requests